MI-SLAM: Magnetic Inertial SLAM Systems: Introduction

-Previous works have shown that magnetic field \gls{slam} systems can achieve meter-level accuracy in indoor environments~\cite{Kok2018MagSlam,Viset2022EKF,Vallivaara2011Magnetic,pavlasek2023magnetic,Vallibaara2024Saying}.
-However, most of these systems rely on low-drift odometry data, such as that from wheel odometry or visual odometry, to provide motion constraints, or they assume planar 2D motion, which limits their availability and applicability in real-world scenarios.
+Previous works have shown that magnetic field \gls{slam} systems can achieve meter-level accuracy in indoor environments~\cite{Kok2018MagSlam,Viset2022EKF,Vallivaara2011Magnetic,pavlasek2023magnetic,Vallivaara2026Saying}.
+However, most of these systems rely on low-drift odometry data, such as that from wheel odometry or visual odometry, to provide motion constraints, or they assume planar 2D motion, which limits their use in any type of practically useful positioning system.
 Furthermore, these systems use a single magnetometer, which makes \gls{slam} more challenging because a measurement of the magnetic field at a single point provides limited information about the spatial variations in the magnetic field.
-To address these issues, in a recent work~\cite{huang2023mains}, a magnetic field-aided inertial navigation system was developed.
-This system uses a low-cost \gls{imu} and a magnetometer array consisting of 30 magnetometers, which allows snapshots of magnetic field over a planar sensor board to be taken.
+To address these issues, in a recent work~\cite{huang2023mains}, a magnetic-field-aided inertial navigation system was developed.
+This system uses a low-cost \gls{imu} and an array of 30 magnetometers, which allows snapshots of the magnetic field to be taken.
 This system can provide low-drift inertial navigation that has the potential to be used, instead of wheel odometry or visual odometry, in a magnetic-field SLAM system.
-Inspired by this work, we seek to answer the following research questions:

-\begin{itemize} \item Can a 3D inertial magnetic SLAM (\gls{imslam}) system be built and provide meter-level positioning using only a low-cost IMU, barometer, and magnetometer array? \item What is a suitable sensor fusion strategy?
-How does the performance of a tightly-coupled \gls{imslam} system compare to a loosely-coupled \gls{imslam} systems? \item How does the barometer and the quality of the inertial sensor measurements affect the overall performance of the SLAM system? \end{itemize} To that end, we propose two \gls{imslam} systems: a loosely coupled and a tightly coupled system.
+Inspired by this work, we seek to answer the following research questions: \begin{itemize} \item Can a 3D inertial magnetic SLAM (\gls{imslam}) system be built using only a low-cost IMU, barometer, and magnetometer array? \item How does the performance of a tightly coupled \gls{imslam} system compare to a loosely coupled \gls{imslam} system? \item How do the barometer and the quality of the inertial sensor measurements affect the overall performance of the SLAM system? \end{itemize} To that end, we propose two \gls{imslam} systems: a loosely coupled and a tightly coupled system.
 Different from previous magnetic field \gls{slam} systems, the proposed systems do not require odometric information from visual or wheel-encoder sensors.
-This makes the systems much more adaptable to various environments where traditional odometry might fail.
+We evaluate the proposed systems on real-world datasets to answer the research questions.